jamesjoplin/jamesjoplin/README.md

 ### About Me

-Technical Director with 18+ years building AWS serverless platforms.
+Director of Engineering with 18+ years building AWS serverless platforms.
-Specializing in serverless architecture, data pipelines, and modern framework adoption.
-Force multiplier for engineering teams through hands-on technical leadership, mentorship, and solving complex production challenges.
+Specializing in serverless architecture, agentic AI systems, data pipelines, and modern framework adoption.
+Force multiplier for product and engineering teams through hands-on technical leadership, mentorship, and spec-driven development that compresses delivery cycles.

-Currently exploring:
-- Spec-driven AI development workflows
-- RAG architecture patterns with AWS Bedrock
-- LTI 1.3 authentication patterns
-- Serverless data pipelines (DynamoDB -> Kinesis -> Iceberg)

 ### Current Projects